All live sessions in England AND Wales have once again been suspended due to the lockdown in England

-Live outdoor sessions will continue as long as government regulations allow.
+Live outdoor sessions will resume as soon as government regulations allow.
 They are run on a drop-in basis and anyone is welcome to come along to any session without booking, though it is always helpful to know if you are planning to attend in case I need to change venue at short notice.

 Anyone attending live sessions in person MUST read the Community Behaviour Agreement AND send me an email saying that they have A read it and B agree to abide by it.

-Sing Out Your Song! - Every Sunday 10.30am at Chester Racecourse
+Sing Out Your Song! - Every Sunday 10.30am in the arches

 In the event of wet weather, sessions will move to the large railway arch alongside the racecourse adjacent to the arch that has the footpath through for Saddlery Way to the racecourse car park.